 Many people, especially if they are new to cooking or don’t do it that often, think that for the protection of your health and tummy, cold ingredients should remain cold until the last possible moment.
 We have visions of potato salad in the sun sending dozens of family members to the emergency room.

 But the fact is, for the most part, your worries are unfounded.
 Remember, people have been cooking for tens of thousands of years, nearly all of that without refrigeration.
 You should have plenty of leeway leaving your prepared ingredients on the counter while you cook.
+Just make sure they are covered from air and insects.

 Temperature.
 When you buy frozen or refrigerated food at the grocery store, unless it’s very hot outside, food won’t get too warm on the way home.
 Yes, sometimes something soft like ice cream can start to run a little.
 But most of the time, things are so thoroughly frozen or cold they lose very little of that during the time between the store and the home kitchen.